Wizek/haskell-pair-programming/README.md

    edit the file.
 2. Add short contact info into the summary table and [detailed info](#profile-questions) as a separate section below.
 Keep alphabetical order.
-3. Nicknames in chat room should match to names in this list.
+3. Use Github nickname (the same nickname as in [the chat](https://gitter.im/haskell-pair-programming/Lobby)).

 ## Summary table